ethersphere/swarm-guide/contents/introduction.rst

 Please include the commit and branch when reporting an issue.

-Pull requests should by default commit on the `develop` branch (edge).
+Pull requests should by default commit on the `master` branch.

 Prospective contributors please read `the Developer's Guide <https://github.com/ethereum/go-ethereum/wiki/Developers'-Guides>`